 And voila!
 You have the perfect post for social media.

 Marketing is all about working smarter, not harder, and that’s exactly what this macro to micro method achieves for you.
 Saving time while providing value for your audience?
+I’d call that a win-win situation.) is all about working smarter, not harder, and that’s exactly what this macro to micro method achieves for you.
+Saving time while providing value for your audience?
 I’d call that a win-win situation.

 By Ashley Mason